-The entire County continues to be vulnerable to the severe winter weather hazard.
+The entire county continues to be vulnerable to the severe winter weather hazard.
 The 2011 HMP used data from SHELDUS 7.0, the NCDC, and the NWS that was collected between 1960 and 2008 to determine the risk potential.
-The 2016 HMP update provided damage estimates using an update custom building stock based on 2015 MODIV tax assessment data.
-The updated vulnerability assessment provides a more current assessment for the County.
+The 2016 HMP update provided damage estimates using an update custom building stock based on 2015 MODIV tax assessment data and estimated replacement cost.
+The updated vulnerability assessment provides a more current assessment for the county.